 Latin dialects turned official national languages also spread throughout the world, from Latin America to Africa and Asia.
 Portuguese, for instance, traveled the Atlantic but kept evolving in Europe beyond its South American legacy, to the point where Brazilian Portuguese might give us a more accurate rendition of European Portuguese in the 16th century than contemporary European Portuguese can.

 Death Of Dialects Or A Future Of Borders?

 Recent research shows the death of dialects and languages all over the world continues at a speedy rate.
 For some, it is the inevitable consequence of migratory fluxes and the cultural dominance of English triggered by political and economic power.

 Whatever point of view you take, there is a visible and audible growing backlash about this dominance.
 It’s mirrored in independence movements (Catalonia and Scotland, for instance), but also present in some mainstream politics that glorify difference and are suspicious of linguistic and cultural standardization.
 How this will play out in the 21st century makes ours an interesting time to be alive!

 We can see this in many situations as the continuing story of Latin and its offspring.
 Languages with the same birthplace don’t always bring people together.
-Speakers of Catalan and Castilian do understand each other quite easily — they both speak evolved vernacular Latin — but they have little desire to live under the same national umbrella.
+Speakers of Catalan and Castilian (Spanish) do understand each other quite easily — they both speak evolved vernacular Latin — but they have little desire to live under the same national umbrella.

 Being able to understand someone is somewhat different from agreeing with them, and conflicts have continued to persist in many of the regions once occupied by the Roman Empire.
 It’s really nothing new and language doesn’t seem to provide any clear answers for it.